Winchester Cathedral: Architecture

 The central tower, which rises only one story above the steeply pitched roof of the nave, was rebuilt in the Norman style following its collapse in 1107.
 There are indications it was originally intended to be higher, the interior of the belfry stage is highly decorative, featuring dog-tooth carvings, which additionally indicates it was intended to be a lantern stage, potentially with a belfry stage above.
 Whether a further stage was planned or not is unknown, but a wooden fan vault was installed in 1635 to allow the installation of bells above, thus closing the upper stages of the tower off to the cathedral below.
 Underneath the tower is the choir, separated from the nave by a large and intricate wooden screen dating from the 1870s, by George Gilbert Scott.
 Behind the screen are the choir stalls and misericords, some of which date back to 1308, and are made out of carved oak.

 The nave, originally built between c.1100 and c.1129, was remodelled into the Perpendicular Gothic style from 1346 to 1420, keeping much of the original Norman work by encasing it in new stone, and remastering the elevations, merging the previous three-tier structure as in the transepts into two.
 It is amongst the widest Gothic naves in the country and the longest nave of its kind in Europe.
 The nave has a spectacular stone vault, complete with hundreds of bosses.
 The nave aisles are also vaulted in stone and are rather narrow by comparison to the central nave, which gives both an impression of width and height.
 The nave, including the aisles, is 82 ft wide.

 The east end of the cathedral was built in two stages.
-The older section is the retrochoir between the high altar and the lady chapel, which was constructed between 1202 and c.
+The older section is the retroquire between the high altar and the lady chapel, which was constructed between 1202 and c.
 1220 in the Early English Gothic style.
 This too has a stone vault, with numerous highly decorative chantry chapels of the various bishops of the age.
-It was said to have been used as a model for Salisbury Cathedral, whose construction began just as the retrochoir at Winchester was nearing completion.
+It was said to have been used as a model for Salisbury Cathedral, whose construction began just as the retroquire at Winchester was nearing completion.
 When this work was completed at Winchester, the original Norman apse was demolished.
-There are two great arches in the western wall of the retrochoir, which allow the view of the rear of the reredos to be seen.
-The retrochoir is unusual in that the central bays are only slightly higher than the aisles that surround them.
+There are two great arches in the western wall of the retroquire, which allow the view of the rear of the reredos to be seen.
+The retroquire is unusual in that the central bays are only slightly higher than the aisles that surround them.
 The aisles are lit with large lancet windows.